What are the trampoline safety standards?

-The safety standards aren’t super easy to find in full without purchasing them, but the most important thing you need to know as parents is that the safety standard for trampolines (AS 4989:2015) isn’t mandatory.
-In short, this means trampoline manufacturers don’t have to comply.
-So that’s the bad news.
+The safety standards aren’t all that easy to find without purchasing them, but an important thing you need to know, as parents, is that the safety standard for trampolines (AS 4989:2015) isn’t mandatory so trampoline manufacturers are not required to comply in order to manufacture and sell a trampoline.

 The current trampoline safety standard gives requirements for padding – or protection to the jumper that stops them from coming into contact with the springs, the frame or any hard impact surface.

-The latest revisions of the current standard also introduces the requirement for an enclosure around the trampoline.
-And talks about the ‘integrity’ of the structure of the trampoline, as well as raising some important updates to the protection the trampolines have from UV (so they don’t break down quickly in the sun).
+The latest revisions of the current standard introduced the requirement for an enclosure around the trampoline as well as highlighting the ‘integrity’ of the structure of the trampoline including important updates to the protection the trampolines have from UV (so they don’t break down quickly in the sun).

 Our advice to you when looking to buy a safe trampoline, is to trust your instincts, and do your research.